blitzcode/ghc-stack/README.md

 Basically, the second word on the stack will point us to the CCS.
 Here:

     (gdb) x/2a 0x603cc8
     0x603cc8:   0x21e8 <s1Al_info>      0x6fc578

 And showing just enough of `CostCentreStack` to reveal the `CostCentre` pointer

     (gdb) x/2a 0x6fc578
     0x6fc578:   0x71    0x2095d8 <Main_someFuncC_C0_cc>

-We found the CSS and the cost center for someFuncC, allowing us to proceed as before.
+We found the CCS and the cost center for someFuncC, allowing us to proceed as before.

 ### The STG stack